pantheon-systems/documentation/source/content/guides/edge-integrations/05-analytics.md

 #### Append Variables to Your Google Analytics Settings in Tag Manager

 Now that you have your variables, you can attach them to your Google Analytics Settings Variable.
 Yours might be called something different but the “Type” will be the same.
-If you do not have this kind of variable and instead are using a “Constant” or have hardcoded the UA ID in each tag, you will need to clean up your implementation.
+If you do not have this kind of variable and instead are using a “Constant” or have hardcoded the UA ID in each tag, you will want to change that in favor of GTM tags to ensure future usability.
 Your Settings should appear in the list of Custom Variables.

 ![Custom Variables List](../../../images/guides/edge-integrations/ei-analytics-7-custom-variables.png)